jesconstantine/front-end-exercise/README.md

 When the user selects a checkbox, holds down the `SHIFT` key and selects a checkbox further down the list, every item in between should also be selected.

-The un/check all items should either check or uncheck all items.
+The un/check all items button should either check or uncheck all items.

 Implementation Details
 ----------------------